autotelic/contentful-fetcher/README.md

 *Note*: `$(bazel build //cli 2>&1 >&- | grep 'bazel-bin/cli/')` will compile and call the compiled binary in the above command.

+The examples manifest will create a `.content` directory with the contents of the queries.